-Stephanie is Press & Communications Manager and Research Scholar at the Max Planck Institute for the History of Science (MPIWG).
-She is responsible for the Institute's press and communications, including writing, editing, and translation for the website and social media, and print.
-Stephanie also curates, edits, and supports communication for the Sphaera and Reading Early English Medicine projects, and coordinates public outreach events and exhibitions such as the Max-Planck-Tag and Lange Nacht der Wissenschaften in Berlin.
+Stephanie is Deputy Head of the Communications Team at the Max Planck Institute for the History of Science, where she is responsible for press and media relations, content development (digital and print), communications strategy, and website and social media engagement.
+Stephanie also edits and supports communication for the Sphaera, Reading Early English Medicine, and Edition Open Access projects, and coordinates public outreach events and exhibitions including the Institute's Colloquium, Max-Planck-Tag, and Lange Nacht der Wissenschaften in Berlin.

 Stephanie has a BSc (Hons) in Biology from the University of York, UK (2009), and an MSc (with Distinction) in History of Science awarded by the Department of Science and Technology Studies at University College London (UCL) jointly with Imperial College London (2013).
-Her thesis used the Challenger expedition (1872–76) as a case study of visual culture in nineteenth-century scientific exploration, considering how Daston and Galison's concept of photography and "objectivity" could be applied to its visual strategies for scientific knowledge production and broader scientific and social contexts such as economy or public education.
+Her thesis used the Challenger expedition (1872–76) as a case study of visual culture in nineteenth-century scientific exploration, considering how Daston and Galison's notion of "objectivity" could be applied to its visual strategies for scientific knowledge production and in relation to the voyage's broader scientific and social contexts (such as public education, politics, and the economy).

 Presentations, Talks, & Teaching Activities